heptarch/heptarch.github.io/drafts/demon.md

 Susan as usual does not enter the Great Hall.
-Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks briskly from the student laboratory to Eversholt Street.
+Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks briskly from the student laboratory of University College to Eversholt Street.
 She ducks into a culvert, unlocks a small service door, and with the moderator lamp kept by the door, begins the journey down into the tunnels.
+As

 <p align="center">
   ⁂